ANNOUNCING SYNC 2018

 - The Systems Health Track helps HIV organizations move from from compliance to sustainability with federal grants, revenue building, and strategic thinking within the new healthcare landscape.

 - The Youth Health Track identifies vulnerabilities associated with youth health needs, with an emphasis on transgender youth.

 Continuing medical education (CME), continuing education (CE), and Certified Health Education Specialists (CHES) credits will be available at all SYNC 2018 plenary and track sessions.
-CMEs will be offered to Physicians and Osteopathic Doctors; CEs hours to Nurse Practitioners and Physician Assistants; and CHES hours to Social Workers.
-Visit SYNC2018.org for more information.
+CME credits will be offered to Physicians and Osteopathic Doctors; CE credits will be offered to Nurse Practitioners and Physician Assistants; and CHES credits to Social Workers.
+More details will be available in Fall 2017.

 This year, SYNC 2018 will be accepting abstract submissions.
 One workshop session per track will be selected through the abstract submission process.
 In addition, abstracts can be submitted for the Poster Hall.
 Poster sessions will feature original research, and new and ongoing best practices and interventions.

-HealthHIV will be accepting registrations for scholarships starting in September.
+HealthHIV will be accepting applications for scholarships starting in September 2017.
 Eligible applicants include youth, consumers, transgender individuals, and community-based organization staff members.
 Three major factors will be considered in awarding these scholarships: a) applicant’s commitment to HIV, HCV, and/or LGBT health; b) leadership; and c) demonstration of need.

 SYNC registration fees remain the same for SYNC 2018.
 Registration fees are significantly lower than other HIV, LGBT, HCV, and public conferences.

 After October 2, 2017, registration rates will be as follows: